defold/doc/docs/en/manuals/profiling.md

 1. Start your game on your target device.
 2. Select <kbd> Debug ▸ Open Web Profiler</kbd> menu.

-The frame profiler is divided into several sections that all give different views into the runing game.
+The frame profiler is divided into several sections that all give different views into the running game.
 Press the Pause button in the top right corner to temporarily stop the profiler from updating the views.

 ![Web profiler](images/profiling/webprofiler_page.png)